openlawlibrary/pygls/docs/getting_started.md

 - [initialize](https://microsoft.github.io/language-server-protocol/specification#initialize) request is sent as a first request from client to the server to setup their communication. _pygls_ automatically computes registered LSP capabilities and sends them as part of `InitializeResult` response.

-- [shutdown](https://microsoft.github.io/language-server-protocol/specification#shutdown) request is sent from the client to the server and asks the server to shutdown.
+- [shutdown](https://microsoft.github.io/language-server-protocol/specification#shutdown) request is sent from the client to the server to ask the server to shutdown.

-- [exit](https://microsoft.github.io/language-server-protocol/specification#exit) notification is sent from client to the server and asks server to exit the process. _pygls_ automatically release all resources and stops the process.
+- [exit](https://microsoft.github.io/language-server-protocol/specification#exit) notification is sent from client to the server to ask the server to exit the process. _pygls_ automatically releases all resources and stops the process.

-- [textDocument/didOpen](https://microsoft.github.io/language-server-protocol/specification#textDocument_didOpen) notification will tell _pygls_ to create a document in the in-memory workspace which will exists as long as document is opened in editor.
+- [textDocument/didOpen](https://microsoft.github.io/language-server-protocol/specification#textDocument_didOpen) notification will tell _pygls_ to create a document in the in-memory workspace which will exist as long as document is opened in editor.

 - [textDocument/didChange](https://microsoft.github.io/language-server-protocol/specification#textDocument_didChange) notification will tell _pygls_ to update the document text.
-For now, _pygls_ supports **just** incremental document changes.
+For now, _pygls_ supports **only** incremental document changes.

 - [textDocument/didClose](https://microsoft.github.io/language-server-protocol/specification#textDocument_didClose) notification will tell _pygls_ to remove a document from the in-memory workspace.